 1.6 Sorting and Filtering

 Often you will work with large data tables in Excel.
-In many cases, the data in these tables isn’t organized or sorted in a way that provides you much information.
+In many cases, the data in these tables aren’t clearly organized or sorted.
 The sorting and filtering features of Excel allow you to reorganize and limit the items in a table to help you make sense of the table.

 Sorting Items in a Table